You can deploy a machine on Microsoft Azure to run ArcGIS Pro. Use this client to connect to your ArcGIS Enterprise and database deployments on Azure.

 The Configure Programmatic Deployment pane appears.

 - Read the legal terms and Azure Marketplace Terms.
-If you accept their conditions, proceed with enabling programmatic deployment.
+If you accept the conditions, proceed with enabling programmatic deployment.

 - Click Enable for your subscription.